 I grew up on Long Island and went to college at Columbia University, where I majored in French.
 Upon graduation I spent 1968 and 1969 as a Peace Corps math teacher in Honduras; I learned that I was good not only at math (which I knew) but also at teaching it (which I’d had no reason to suspect).
 It was also in Honduras that I learned the rudiments of photography and got my first “real” camera, a Pentax Spotmatic.
 In the late 1970s and early 1980s I did a fair amount of art photography and eventually published three books of 3-D infrared photographs.
 The combination of 3-D and black-and-white infrared was an unusual one but I was fond of it, at least in part because it was unique.
 My book Bodies of Light won an award from the Printing Industries of America in 1981.

-In the years since then I’ve had the following native plant articles (many including text and photographs) published:
+In the years since then I’ve had the following native plant articles and photographs published:

 Texas Highways, April 2002: “Speaking of Lesser-Known Texas Wildflowers”